Geovation/postcode-lookup-sqlite/README.md

 ## Sample code

-A python code file is included to test the databases and provide a sample function.
-This can take in two command line arguments for longitude and latitude, and it will print the postcode information.
+A python code file is included to test the databases.
+This takes in two command line arguments for longitude and latitude, and it will print postcode information.

 Setup (MacOS):